 Our work has shown that the present conventional vaccines are effective in terms of clinical protection, but do not give sterile immunity.
 Also the vaccines have deficiencies in speed of onset and duration of protection.
 To strengthen the immune response to vaccination, we are involved in investigating the efficacy of conventional, inactivated FMD vaccines with addition of new generation adjuvants.
 We are also developing viral vectored FMD vaccines to elicit better cell mediated and mucosal immunity.
 These viral vectors (Sendai virus, adenovirus and vaccinia virus) expressing FMD empty capsids are being evaluated as intranasal as well as parenteral vaccines to raise specific humoral and local mucosal and cell mediated immunity on the surface of the oro-nasal mucosa to prevent the entry of FMD virus by its usual route.

-In diagnostics, the group is developing and validating tests that differentiate infection from vaccination including a test for FMD-specific IgA in saliva/nasal fluid, and alternative format NSP tests (e.g. multiplexed NS assay) that detect antibodies against non-structural FMDV proteins; such antibodies are indicative of infection, as they are not produced in response to vaccination with killed FMD vaccines or vectored vaccines.
+In diagnostics, the group is developing and validating tests that differentiate infection from vaccination for both PPR and FMD including a test for FMD-specific IgA in saliva/nasal fluid, and alternative format NSP tests (e.g. multiplexed NS assay) that detect antibodies against non-structural FMDV proteins; such antibodies are indicative of infection, as they are not produced in response to vaccination with killed FMD vaccines or vectored vaccines.
 The presence of high levels of IgA in the saliva of vaccinated infected cattle indicates the oro-pharyngeal replication of virus.